revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 17. Create a class that shows the concept of method overloading in python?
 <details><summary> <b>Show Answer</b> </summary>

-> Default implementation of method overloading is not possible in python, still we can implement and show overloading by passing default arguments to methods in python.
+> Default implementation of method overloading is not possible in python, but we can implement and show overloading by passing default arguments to methods.
 Let's see how to do it.
 ```python3
 class Overloading: